tnebooks/12th-biology/content.en/botany/ecosystem/_index.md

 Have you seen lakes, ponds and pools in your surroundings?
 They are all called water bodies with many components in them.
 Can you list out the things which are found in water bodies?
 Mud, nutrients, clay, dissolved gases, planktons, microorganisms, plants like algae, _Hydrilla, Nelumbo, Nymphaea_ and animals like snake, small fish, large fish, frog, tortoise and crane are the components of the water bodies which constitutes **ecosystem**.
 Further, we all know that plants and animals are prominent living components in the environment.
 They interact with space components such as air, water, soil, sunlight, etc. For example, you have studied in class XI, one of the life processes, photosynthesis which utilizes sunlight , water, carbondioxide, nutrients from the soil and release oxygen to the atmosphere.
 From this, we understand that the exchange of materials takes place between living and space components.
 Likewise, you can study the structure, function and types of ecosystem in this chapter.
 The term ‘ecosystem’ was proposed by A.G.
 Tansley (1935), who defined it as ‘the system resulting from the **integration of all the living and nonliving factors of the environment’**.
 Whereas, Odum (1962) defined ecosystem ‘as the structural and **functional unit of ecology’.**

 ```
-**Parallel terms for ecosystem coined by various ecologists** • Biocoenosis – Karl Mobius • Microcosm – S.A.
-Forbes • Geobiocoenosis – V. V. Dokuchaev, G.F.
-Morozov • Holocoen - Friederichs • Biosystem – Thienemann • Bioenert body – Vernadsky
+**Parallel terms for ecosystem coined by various ecologists**
+• Biocoenosis – Karl Mobius
+• Microcosm – S.A.
+Forbes
+• Geobiocoenosis – V. V. Dokuchaev, G.F.
+Morozov
+• Holocoen - Friederichs
+• Biosystem – Thienemann
+• Bioenert body – Vernadsky

 ```

-## Ecosystem
+##  Structure of Ecosystem
 Ecosystem comprises of two major components.
 They are:

 i) **Abiotic (non-living) components**:

 It includes climatic factors (air, water, sunlight, rainfall, temperature and humidity), edaphic factors (soil air, soil water and pH of soil),topography (latitude, altitude), organic components (carbohydrates, proteins, lipids and humic substances) and inorganic substances (C, H, O, N and P ).
 Abiotic components play vital role in any ecosystem and hence the total inorganic substances present in any ecosystem at a given time is called **standing quality** (or) **standing state**.

-ii) **Biotic (living) components**: It **i**ncludes all living organisms like plants, animals, fungi and bacteria.
+ii) **Biotic (living) components**: It includes all living organisms like plants, animals, fungi and bacteria.
 They form the trophic structures of any ecosystem.
 On the basis of nutritional relationships, trophic levels of an ecosystem have two components.
 (1) autotrophic components and (2) heterotrophic components.

 **(1) Autotrophic components:** Autotrophs are organisms which can manufacture the organic compounds from simple inorganic components through a process called photosynthesis.
 In most of the ecosystems, green plants are the autotrophs and are also called **producers**.